Best 50-inch TVs in 2023

 This TV sounds as good as it looks too, with Dolby Atmos functionality and the impressive Object Tracking Sound+, which uses 8 dedicated speakers arranged throughout the screen to mimic the realistic movement of sound.
 This means you’ll hear things traveling around the room, making everything much more immersive.

 The only real drawback with this TV is the gaming support.
 It’s not terrible – FreeSync Premium Pro helps to keep things crisp – but there’s no VRR support and only one HDMI 2.1 cable, so you may need to swap inputs around if you’ve more than one 4K console.
+Regardless this tops out list of the best 50-inch TVs.

 - Fantastic compromise between quality and price